-Today, I decided to bring back this article I wrote a little over two years ago, because I literally just carried out what can be called a “wedding rescue operation”, much to my despair, so I thought it would be an appropriate time to touch on the topic again.
+Today, I decided to bring back this article I wrote back in 2016, because I literally just carried out what can be called a “wedding rescue operation”, much to my despair, so I thought it would be an appropriate time to touch on the topic again.
 Long story short, a lovely couple reached out to me back in September of last year, inquiring about my services for May 29 which is next Tuesday.
 I was already booked for a Destination Wedding in Moorea and not available on that particular date.
 The date was important to them, so they carried on with their online searches, and found another “Wedding Planner” who was available on their date.
 Great, you would think, everyone’s happy.

 Fast forward to this past weekend, when the couple reaches back to me; they were already on their way to Tahiti and just got a blunt email from their Moorea Wedding Planners that they told me was basically saying “we’re not interested in doing your wedding anymore, so we cancelled all services.”
 Mind you, they had already prepaid for all services.
 And this was happening just 10 days before their no-longer happening wedding… as you can imagine, they were devastated by the news.
 What their Moorea Wedding Planners did not even dare to tell them is that they were moving overseas.
 They’ve probably known about their move for weeks if not months, so why did they not tell them before?
 We’ll probably never have the answer to that question.